krathalan/apparmor-profiles/README.md

 This AppArmor profile also works when mpv is invoked by other programs like [streamlink](https://streamlink.github.io/).
 A streamlink profile is also available.

 Use the command line flag `--gpu-context=wayland` for Wayland support.
 Use the command line flag `--hwdec=auto` for nvdec (NVIDIA) and VA-API (Intel) hardware decoding.
 You can also tell `mpv` to always use these options [through a config file](https://mpv.io/manual/master/).

+### pass
+You may need to add local changes to allow `pass` to access your password files and GNUPG files if they're somehwere other than `~/.password-store` and `~/.gnupg` respectively.

 ### redshift
 This profile has been tested to work correctly on Xorg with the regular `redshift` package and on Sway with the `redshift-wlr-gamma-control` AUR package.